mostafaadawy/dockinglaravel/README.md

 # Authentication with Sanctum
 - sanctum token for an api authenticate and single page authentication
 - it is easy to use
-- sanctum is installed by default we can check our composer.json if not we need to require `composer require laravel/sanctum` it and publish it `sail artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"` to reach service provider `sail or php` docker or local machine
+- sanctum is installed by default we can check our composer.json if not we need to require `composer require laravel/sanctum` it and publish it `sail artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"` to reach service provider `sail or php` docker or local machine then migrate `sail artisan migrate` to add tokens table